 - The Grouchy Ladybug by Eric Carle

 Students who are inquirers are curious about the world.
-They can conduct research independently.
+They can work on research independently.
 They love learning and discovering new things and will carry this love of learning with them throughout life.
-How can parents help to develop students who are Inquirers at home?Encourage areas of your child’s interest by visiting the library to borrow books that explore these topics.
-Develop an understanding of the Internet.
-Work with your son or daughter when the Internet is being used and try to instill the understanding that some Internet sites are not reputable.
-Model being an inquirer.
-Admit when you don’t know the answer to a problem or a question and seek out answers in front of your child.
+Visit our library to borrow books that explore fascinating, diverse topics.
+Admit when you don’t know the answer to a problem or a question and seek out answers.

 An open-minded student knows that all people are different.
 They listen to the points of view of others and consider many possibilities before making a decision.
 They celebrate the differences that make all people unique.
-How can parents help to develop this Open-Minded trait at home?
-Encourage your child to try new things – new foods, new games and new activities.
-Expose your child to different festivals, celebrations and traditions and be sure to present them in a non-judgmental way.
+How can you be more Open-Minded?
+Try new things – new foods, new games and new activities.
+Explore different festivals, celebrations and traditions.
 Encourage your child to really listen to others when they speak.
-Introduce literature about many different cultures into your home library.
+Learn literature about many different cultures.
 Be sure that it is appropriate and reflects the culture in an appropriate way.
-Reflect on their experiences from UN Week.
-How were they Open-Minded during the week?
-What did they learn about other countries or cultures that they did not know before?
-When you observe your child being Open-Minded, reinforce this positive behavior and use the PYP student profile terminology.

 Students who are principled have a sense of fairness and are honest with themselves and with others.
 They understand that sometimes there are rules and they follow them.
 They have an understanding of moral reasoning.
 How can parents help to develop students who are Principled at home?
 Involve your child in deciding on the rules for a game or activity and then ensure that they stick to the ones that have been decided upon.
 Encourage your child to play games that involve teams.
 Discuss with your child the qualities of a team player.
 What sort of person would they want on their team?
 When your child wins a game insist that he or she is a well-mannered winner.
 They might thank their opponent or shake hands with them if it’s appropriate.
 When playing a game, don’t change the rules or let your child win.
 Being a gracious loser is just as important as being a good winner.